-- 14.4.2.
-In some cases a securities settlement facility may utilise personnel and other resources that are employed or owned by a related body.
-Agreements between a securities settlement facility and any related bodies governing such arrangements should ensure, to the extent permissible by law, that the securities settlement facility can continue to access key resources in all circumstances, including in the event of the related body's insolvency or external administration. - 14.5.
-An FMIA securities settlement facility should identify, monitor, and manage the risks that key participants, other FMIs, and service and utility providers might pose to its operations.
+- 14.4.2 In some cases a securities settlement facility may utilise personnel and other resources that are employed or owned by a related body.
+Agreements between a securities settlement facility and any related bodies governing such arrangements should ensure, to the extent permissible by law, that the securities settlement facility can continue to access key resources in all circumstances, including in the event of the related body's insolvency or external administration. - 14.5 A securities settlement facility should identify, monitor and manage the risks that key participants, other FMIs and service and utility providers might pose to its operations.
 A securities settlement facility should inform the Reserve Bank of any critical dependencies on utilities or service providers.
-In addition, an FMIa securities settlement facility should identify, monitor, and manage the risks its operations might pose to its participants and other FMIs.
-Where a securities settlement facility operates in multiple jurisdictions, managing these risks may require it to provide adequate operational support to participants during the market hours of each relevant jurisdiction. - 14.5.1.

-3.17.18 A securities settlement facility is connected directly and indirectly to its participants, other FMIs, and its service and utility providers.
-Accordingly, the FMIsecurities settlement facility should identify both direct and indirect effects on its ability to process and settle transactions in the normal course of business and manage risks that would stem from anthe external operational failure of a connected entities.
-Theseentity.
+In addition, a securities settlement facility should identify, monitor and manage the risks its operations might pose to its participants and other FMIs.
+Where a securities settlement facility operates in multiple jurisdictions, managing these risks may require it to provide adequate operational support to participants during the market hours of each relevant jurisdiction. - 14.5.1 A securities settlement facility is connected directly and indirectly to its participants, other FMIs, and its service and utility providers.
+Accordingly, the securities settlement facility should identify both direct and indirect effects on its ability to process and settle transactions in the normal course of business and manage risks that would stem from the external operational failure of a connected entity.
 Such effects may include those transmitted through its participants, which may participate in multiple FMIs.
-In addition, an FMILikewise, a securities settlement facility should also identify, monitor, and manage the risks it poses to its participants and that it faces from and poses to other FMIs (see Principle 20SSF Standard 17 on FMI links).
-To the extent possible, interdependent FMIsa securities settlement facility should coordinate business continuity arrangements.
-An FMI with interdependent FMIs.
-A securities settlement facility also should consider the risks associated with its service and utility providers and the operational effect on the FMIsecurities settlement facility if service or utility providers failprovider failed to perform as expected.
-An FMIA securities settlement facility should provide reliable service, not only for the benefit of its direct participants, but also for all entities that would be affected by its ability to process transactions.
+Likewise, a securities settlement facility should identify, monitor and manage the risks it poses to its participants and that it faces from and poses to other FMIs (see SSF Standard 17 on FMI links).
+To the extent possible, a securities settlement facility should coordinate business continuity arrangements with interdependent FMIs.
+A securities settlement facility also should consider the risks associated with its service and utility providers and the operational effect on the securities settlement facility if service or utility provider failed to perform as expected.
+A securities settlement facility should provide reliable service, not only for the benefit of its direct participants, but also for all entities that would be affected by its ability to process transactions.